What is Mahavatar Babaji?

 The Ranikhet account

-The figure named Babaji enters the modern record through a single principal source — the chapters of Paramahansa Yogananda's *Autobiography of a Yogi* devoted to the kriyā yoga lineage's foundation.
-The lineage's own account places the decisive event near Ranikhet in the Himalayan foothills in 1861, when the householder yogi Lahiri Mahasaya, then a thirty-three-year-old accountant in the East India Railway's military engineering department, was posted to a remote engineering project.
-Walking in the hills above the cantonment, Lahiri is said to have encountered a teacher who recognised him as a disciple from a prior life, transmitted to him the meditative-energetic discipline called kriyā yoga, and remitted him to a working life back in Banaras to teach the practice as a householder.
-The teacher was named only as Babaji — revered father — and is held by the tradition to have remained alive in the mountains for many centuries, transmitting the same practice to selected disciples across generations without himself entering the public record.
-The lineage attaches the further honorific Mahāvatāra — great descent, great avatar — to the figure, marking him as belonging to a different ontological register than the householder masters who later carried his transmission into the world.
+The figure named Babaji enters the modern record through a single source: Paramahansa Yogananda's *Autobiography of a Yogi*, which devotes several chapters to the kriyā yoga lineage.
+According to that account, the decisive event took place near Ranikhet in the Himalayan foothills in 1861.
+Lahiri Mahasaya, then a thirty-three-year-old accountant posted to a remote engineering project, walked into the hills above the cantonment.
+There he encountered a teacher who recognised him as a disciple from a prior life and transmitted to him the meditative discipline called kriyā yoga, then sent him back to Banaras to teach the practice as a householder.
+The teacher gave his name only as Babaji, meaning revered father.
+The tradition holds that he had lived in the mountains for many centuries, transmitting the same practice to selected disciples across generations without entering the public record.
+The lineage adds the honorific Mahāvatāra, meaning great avatar, marking him as belonging to a different order of being than the householder masters who carried his transmission into the world.

 What the lineage claims